CertAlert FAQ

 Is The Scan Speed Configurable?

-Yes, you can specify the number of concurrent outgoing connection attempts by setting the Connections configuration value.
-By default, it is set to 256 as shown below.
+Yes, you can optimize scan performance by adjusting the number of concurrent outgoing connection attempts.
+This is controlled by the Connections configuration value, which defaults to 256 as shown below:

 <add key="Connections" value="256"/>

-Does CertAlert Try to Discover Certificates On Any Operating System?
+Does CertAlert Discover Certificates On Any Operating System?

 Is The Certificate Expiry Warning Period Configurable?

-Yes, you can specify the number of days before certificate expiry you wish to start receiving expiry alerts by setting the WarningInterval configuration value.
-By default, it is set to 90 days as shown below.
+Yes, you can customize the advance notification period for certificate expiration by setting the WarningInterval configuration value.
+By default, it is set to 90 days as shown below:

 <add key="WarningInterval" value="90" />